SRI-CSL/descert-example/README.md

 The goal of this project is to show how to generate evidence (in this case, Randoop results) as part of this project's build process.

 Currently, this project applies only the `randoop-gradle-plugin` plugin.
-Eventually, it will apply other plugins such as `daikon-gradle-plugin`, and `sally-gradle-plugin`, etc.
+Eventually, it will apply other Gradle plugins such as `daikon-gradle-plugin`, and `sally-gradle-plugin`, etc.

 ## Creating a Docker image for this project